Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 This post and recipe may contain affiliate links.
 Read my Disclosure Policy.

-Make sweet or savory homemade baked soft pretzels in under an hour with a simple yeast dough.
+Make sweet or savory homemade seasoned soft pretzels in under an hour with a simple yeast dough.
 This easy small batch recipe makes 6 soft baked pretzels that are chewy on the outside and soft on the inside.
 Finish the pretzels with pretzel salt, savory seasoning blend, or cinnamon sugar.

 Seasoned homemade pretzels stacked on a black plate.

-Homemade seasoned Soft Pretzels Recipe
+Seasoned Soft Pretzels

-Everything To Love About These Soft Pretzels
+Everything To Love About These Pretzels

-• Incredibly Easy To Make – The pretzels start to finish take under an hour.
+• Easy To Make – The pretzels start to finish take under an hour.
 Which makes these great for any snack, football party, or just because!

 • Simple Ingredients – You only need a few ingredients to make the pretzels, and you may already have them in our pantry: flour, yeast, salt, and sugar.